 What was your favorite experience?

 Anjali: My favorite experience was meeting a Geisha (called a Geiko in Japan) and watching her dance and perform for our group during dinner at a historical ryokan in Kyoto.
 This was specially arranged for our group but it is an experience we can book for your clients.
-It was interesting to talk with the Geiko (through her translator) to learn about her daily life, especially about her elaborate hairstyles and hair accessories.
+It was interesting to talk with Geiko (through her translator) to learn about her daily life, especially about her elaborate hairstyles and hair accessories.
 She has to sleep on a small uncomfortable-looking wooden pillow to keep her hair perfect!

-Taryn: Definitely the Sagano Bamboo forest in Kyoto which I decided to visit on my own in the early morning.
-I got there just after the sunrise, around 7:15am.
+Taryn: Definitely the Sagano Bamboo Forest in Kyoto which I decided to visit on my own in the early morning.
+I got there just after sunrise, around 7:15am.
 There was only one family and one other tourist there at that time.
 It was so quiet and peaceful and I was able to enjoy it without the crowds, a true zen experience!

 Food is always a highlight when we travel, did you have a favorite local dish?

 Anjali: My favorite food was Okonomiyaki which we had at a local restaurant in Hiroshima.
 The dish is a combination of batter, a generous amount of cabbage, yakisoba noodles and pork.
-It is sort-of-like a savory pancake.
+It is sort of like a savory pancake.
 I do not eat pork so had a vegetarian version of the dish and it was delicious.
 We sat at a table with a large burner and each got a spatula type of utensil to serve our individual portions.

 Taryn: I also would also have to say Okonomiyaki.
 It has always been a favorite of mine so it was nice to get it locally again.

 Is there anything else you would like to add?